What is Ukulele Wednesdays?

 How do I join in?

-Turn up with your ukulele and songbook, and be ready to say hello and play with the friendly and wonderful people at either of the two venues.
+Turn up with your ukulele and songbook, and be ready to say hello and play with the friendly and wonderful folks of Wednesdays.
 If you want a bit more online activity, head over to twitter and facebook (see below for details).
 See you for a strum?

 At what time does it start/end?